 Generally, the best time to shoot is just after sunrise or 1-2 hours before sunset.
 When choosing a location for portraits, think about what you are comfortable with.
 Are you okay with lots of people around?
 If you imagined something a little more private, please let me know and I'll do my best to guide you in your location decision.

 Many couples opt for two outfits - one casual and one more formal.
 Try to coordinate instead of match.
 If you can, stay away from small patterns as they might not show up in your final images.
 For the ladies, jewelry, long flowy dresses, and light jackets work really well.
-Guys can try a sports coat, jacket, or cardigan to change things up a bit.
+Guys can try a sports coat or jacket to change things up a bit.
 Please dress for the location as well.
 If we are shooting at a trail, try to bring a pair of boots or shoes that work with dirt and grass.